Safety First: How ALRs Mitigate Risk at the Docks

 Why Manual Trailer Loading Is Inherently Risky

-- Back injuries from heavy lifting
+- Back injuries from heavy lifting or driving over dock plates

-- Trip hazards in cluttered trailers
+- Trip hazards in poor visibility and cluttered trailers

 SlipBot = Safety by Design